-Jennifer French, Principal Investigator (London), Head of Arts Therapies, Music Therapist
+Jennifer French, Clinical lead and Principal Investigator London (ELFT) and Bedford, Music Therapist

 Barbara is Research Lead for Arts Therapies and Dance Movement Psychotherapist at Avon and Wiltshire Mental Health Partnership NHS Trust and is Programme Coordinator and Lecturer on the Counselling course at University College Weston, Bristol.
 Barbara is site lead for Avon and Wiltshire Mental Health NHS Partnership Trust for the ERA trial.

 Claire Grant, Principal Investigator Central and North West London

 Claire is the Head Arts Psychotherapist at CNWL NHS Foundation Trust and Operational Lead for Arts Psychotherapists working in adult mental health services within the Trust.
 She has supported the delivery of the TIME-A music therapy trial for children with Autism Spectrum Disorder at CNWL.
 She is a music therapist and the site lead for the ERA trial.